adedomin/CSC450-project-proposal/final/final.md

 ### 1.1.5.
 Ansible

 Tools like Ansible, are not quite shells, but are domain specific languages which solve similar problems.
-Ansible and Salt Stack use code generation--and a strongly structured document "playbook", to construct python code.
+Ansible and Salt Stack use code generation and a strongly structured document--"playbook", to construct python code.
 Since python is a general purpose language, it handles structured and typed data much better than shell code.
 Ansible as a result has become a cornerstone of modern IT automation, provisioning and configuration management;
 many of these problems require working with such data.